schibsted/account-sdk-android/ui/README.md

 ### Hooking UI events
 If you need to perform some additional operations before closing the UIs, you can implement `UiHooks` in your application class.
 These functions will be called before certain events and will not continue before the `OnProceedListener`'s `proceed` function has been called.

+## FAQ
+**How do I provide my own loading screen?**<br>
+We will only show the loading indicator in the UIs if we need to retrieve client info.
+This can be pre-loaded if you want your own loading screen.
+To do so, use the `AccountUi.preInitialize(...)` function to perform the load.
+This will notify the callback when ready.